banyanlogic/website/Classes and Courses.md

 Review a sample vulnerable python web application; use automatic scan of the application using OWASP ZAP; invoke ZAP as a GUI, via command line invocation, via APIs, and via Jenkins plugin; review the output; pipe the results back into Jenkins; automate processing of some of the vulnerabilities data; invoke or abort next job based on the results
 - [Top Of The Page](#current-offerings)

-## Management Track: RapidStart for Current IT Professionals - One Day BootCamp
+## Management Track: RapidStart for Current IT Professionals - One Day Boot camp
 ### Industry need
 * Recent survey of 40K jobs asked for IT Security background: 25% Project Management, 23% Business Development, 9% Customer Relationship, 8% Business Analysts, 7% Sales6% Technical Writing,
 * Skills refresh is a reality today and IT Security can absorb retrained resources for a short while